Home » Shrimp and Grits

 • In a heavy-bottomed pot, bring the milk and salt just to a low boil.
 Quickly add all the grits and whisk in well.
 Bring back to a boil while whisking constantly.
 Turn heat to low, cover and simmer for 7 or 8 minutes, whisking occasionally.
 (You must whisk constantly and then occasionally or you will get lumps.)

-• When grits are tender, turn off the heat and with a wooden spoon stir in cheese a handful at a time.
-Cover to keep warm on the stove, or, if making ahead, scrape into a buttered casserole allow to cool.
+• When grits are tender, turn off the heat and using a wooden spoon, stir in cheese a handful at a time u ntil the cheese melts.
+Cover to keep warm on the stove to serve, or, if making ahead, scrape into a buttered casserole and allow to cool.

 • Let come to room temperature if possible before reheating, covered, at 350° until hot.